charliecalvert/JsObjects/README.md

 git clone https://github.com/charliecalvert/JsObjects.git
 ```

-A more complete script looks like this:
+A more complete script would run my **UbuntuSetup** to set up node development with a JsObjects style.
+It will install node and add a number of global npm utilities.
+The script looks like this:

 ```bash
 #! /usr/bin/env bash